 Why not make my detective a Belgian?...I could see him as a tidy little man, always arranging things, liking things in pairs, liking things square instead of round.
 And he should be brainy – he should have little grey cells of the mind.

 Hercule Poirot came into existence during World War I. Agatha Christie was working as a VAD in Torquay, and encountered on a daily basis Belgian refugees arriving in England from the continent.
 Searching for a detective for her first novel, she set upon the idea of creating a Belgian detective who had been "a former shining light of the Belgian police force", before being forced out of his country.

 Christie completed The Mysterious Affair at Styles in 1916, but it wasn’t published until four years later.
 In the novel, Poirot is called upon by his old friend Lieutenant Hastings, who would come to be the Watson to Poirot's Holmes.
 Christie later wrote that Poirot's introduction to detective fiction was not at all how he himself would have liked.
 "Hercule Poirot first," he would have said, "and then a plot to display his remarkable talents to their best advantage."

 Poirot would be the first to call himself a great man - he has never been known for his modesty - but with such success in his career, it is difficult to argue with him.
 He finishes each case with a dramatic dénouement, satisfying his own ego and confirming to all that he is truly "the greatest mind in Europe."
 His love of elegance, beauty, and precision, as well as his eccentric mannerisms are often ridiculed by the local bumbling policemen, but it is always Poirot who has the last word.

 Agatha Christie never imagined how popular Poirot would become, nor how many stories she would write about him.
-He stars in 33 novels and 54 short stories, including some of Christie's most successful such as Murder on the Orient Express and Death on the Nile.
+He stars in 33 novels and over 50 short stories, including some of Christie's most successful such as Murder on the Orient Express and Death on the Nile.

 Poirot and Christie